Product Design (UX-UI)

 To begin, I studied existing User Research artifacts to understand our users’ journey, needs, and pain points.
 I mapped out the core user flows of the existing legacy experience, collaborating closely with engineers to identify and prioritize UX issues.

 While the Build History main page redesign had already begun when I joined the team, core configuration flows and settings pages were pending.
-I finalized the Build History page designs, proposing table optimizations such as expandable rows, quick links, dynamic status icons, and contextual tooltips to streamline user workflows.
+I finalized the Build History page designs, proposing various table UI optimizations to help streamline user workflows:

 On the main Configurations page, I revamped how users view their configured build targets, presenting them in a table format for easier management and search capabilities.
 The addition of the functionality to trigger builds directly from the build target configurations table eliminated the need for users to navigate away to another page to take a central action, significantly speeding up their workflow.
-This UI overhaul provided an opportunity to propose impactful UX improvements, including progressive disclosure strategies like expandable table rows and modules, and tooltips for enhanced user guidance.
+This redesign provided an opportunity to propose many impactful UX improvements, including progressive disclosure strategies for enhanced user guidance.

 I frequently engaged with the Dashboard Design System team to understand current components and patterns, and to ensure consistency and scalability with other Unity Gaming Services dashboard solutions (LiveOps, Analytics...).

-We created a DevOps Overview page as a central hub, providing users with a comprehensive understanding of their project’s DevOps landscape.
-Additionally, I leveraged our onboarding module component, presenting all relevant setup tasks to guide users who subscribed to DevOps and nudge them to explore our version control and build solutions for their project.
+The new DevOps Overview page was created to serve as a central hub, providing users with a comprehensive understanding of their project’s DevOps landscape.
+Additionally, I leveraged our onboarding module component, presenting all relevant setup tasks to guide users who subscribed to DevOps and nudge them to explore our version control and build solutions.

-In the latter half of 2023, the Design System team introduced a significant overhaul, upgrading and optimizing components, now with dark mode capability.
+In the latter half of 2023, the Design System team introduced a significant overhaul, upgrading components with dark mode capability.
 This prompted our team to once again update the entire Unity DevOps interface, integrating the new set of optimized components and patterns.
 The goal was to enhance user navigation and interactions across various services within the Unity Gaming Services ecosystem.
-This redesign contributed to simplifying the data input and monitoring processes, particularly in areas like configuration flows and tables, improving the overall usability of Build Automation and consolidating its integration within the new Unity Cloud dashboard.
+This redesign contributed to simplifying the data input and monitoring processes, particularly in areas like configuration flows and tables, improving the overall usability of Build Automation and consolidating its integration within the new Unity Cloud dashboard that was announced at the Unite 2023 keynote.

 Configurations flows: designing for technical and non-technical users

-Configuring a build target in Cloud Build was a central workflow, which led me to optimize onboarding and setup processes by implementing intuitive steppers, clear empty states, meaningful UX copy and improved settings categorization.
+Configuring a build target in Cloud Build was the first workflow users would go through, which led me to optimize onboarding and setup processes by implementing intuitive steppers, clear empty states, meaningful UX copy and improved settings categorization.

 Additionally, I introduced two options to set up a new build target configuration: